- This event has passed.

-ALFA International repurposed some of the innovative and transformative 2021 International Client Seminar (ICS) sessions into the "Encore Transformation Webinar Series."
-The session titled, "Finding the Phoenix in the Ashes of 2020: Using Our Positions in Law to Achieve Diverse and Inclusive Workplaces That Promote Justice in the World Around Us," will be offered as a complimentary webinar on May 19 at 12:00 pm Central Time.
-The webinar will last 1 hour and 20 minutes.
+ALFA International repurposed some of the innovative and transformative 2021 International Client Seminar (ICS) sessions into the “Encore Transformation Webinar Series.”
+The session titled, “Finding the Phoenix in the Ashes of 2020: Using Our Positions in Law to Achieve Diverse and Inclusive Workplaces That Promote Justice in the World Around Us,” was offered as a complimentary webinar on May 19, 2021, at 12:00 pm Central Time.
 CLE credit is available for this webinar.

 This webinar is an encore presentation of a session from ALFA International’s International Client Seminar (ICS) this past March.
 During this session, the panel discusses how 2020 was a year of change in ways most of us could not even imagine in 2019.
 From a pandemic that shut down the world and impacted women and minorities more sharply than white men, to protests over police violence and racial inequality in our criminal justice system, to a Supreme Court decision over LGBTQ rights in the workplace, to a new woman Supreme Court justice appointed weeks before the presidential election, there was unprecedented change in the world as we know it.
 As those who work in law and our system of justice, it is our dual privilege and responsibility to leverage our positions to cause positive change in 2021 and beyond in response to the events of 2020.
 This panel focused on how we can start discussions and bring the positive changes home to our own workplaces to increase both diversity and inclusion in our everyday world.
 There will be a live interactive discussion and Q&A in Zoom breakout rooms at the conclusion of the recorded session.